 R. David Hoover

-Former Chairman and Chief Executive Officer
+Retired Chairman and Chief Executive Officer

-Hoover was the chairman, president and chief executive officer of Ball Corporation from April 2002 until January 2010, having been elected president and chief executive officer in January 2001.
+Hoover was chairman, president and chief executive officer of Ball Corporation from April 2002 until January 2010, having been elected president and chief executive officer in January 2001.
 He was chairman and chief executive officer until January 2011.
 Hoover joined Ball Corporation in 1970.
-During his career, he has served as vice president, finance and administration, of both the company’s agricultural systems division and the company’s aerospace systems group.
+During his career, he served as vice president, finance and administration, of both the company’s agricultural systems division and the company’s aerospace systems group.
 He was elected vice president and treasurer in 1988 and senior vice president and chief financial officer in 1992.
 He was named executive vice president and elected to the company’s board of directors in 1996.
 In 1998, he was elected vice chairman, in addition to the role of chief financial officer.
 Hoover became president of Ball Corporation in January 2000 and was named chief operating officer in April 2000.